This skyscraper is literally out of this world

 Rudakevych said he envisions large passenger drones allowing people to move back and forth between the tower and earth's surface along with cutting edge electro-magnetic elevators moving people throughout the this fantastic vision.

-Currently the proposal calls for the tower to be mid-air over Dubai which has a long history of building tall and stylish skyscrapers at a fraction of the cost of U.S. based construction.
+Currently the proposal calls for the tower to be constructed in Dubai which has a long history of building tall and stylish skyscrapers at a fraction of the cost of U.S. based construction.

 When asked what inspired such a project, Rudakevych said, "Since humans have emerged from caves our buildings have been growing ever taller and lighter.
 We believe that some day buildings will break free from earths surface, releasing us from harmful floods, earthquakes and tsunamis.
 Analemma Tower is a speculative idea for how this might be achieved some time in the future."